 Exfoliating your skin, a day or slightly longer before using the appliance, helps to remove dead skin, makes hair removal easier and reduces the possibility of ingrown hairs.
 Check if your skin needs some more time between exfoliating and epilating or shaving, so that you minimise any skin irritation.

 Check what works best, for example gentle skincare products and water if your appliance is waterproof.

 If your hair is longer than 5/32 in.
 (4 mm), trim hair to a length of 1/8 in.
 (3 mm) first for optimum results.

 It is important to check that the appliance head is not dirty, damaged or worn out.
 A faulty appliance head will cause skin irritation or worse.
 If it is damaged it needs to be replaced immediately.

 Clean your skin before you begin your session.

-We advise to exfoliate your skin 1 day before epilating to remove the dead skin around your hair follicles and make it easier to remove hair.
+We advise that you exfoliate your skin 1 day before epilating to remove the dead skin around your hair follicles and make it easier to remove hair.

-Try avoiding “over-doing” an area.
+Try to avoid "over-doing" an area.
 Do not go over the same spot too many times.